sutgeorge/MobilePedalPi/README.md

 ### Pedal switch screen (first screen)

-This screen should allow the user to switch between different pedals, turn them on/off and adjust sound settings.
-By sliding to the right, the user is led to the second screen.
+This screen should allow the user to switch between different pedals by swiping left and/or right, turn them on/off and adjust sound settings.
+By sliding downwards, the user is led to the second screen.

 - Wooden background
 - An image of a pedal positioned in the center of the screen + input/output Jack wires
-- Two arrows placed side-by-side centered under the pedal image
 - The logo is positioned in the upper left corner of the screen

-## Pedal pipelines screen (second screen)
+### Pedal pipelines screen (second screen)
 The second screen allows the user to build a pipeline i.e. a sequence of pedals, each taking as input either the guitar signal directly or the output of other pedals.

 - Wooden background